Is KatKin suitable for my cat with Hyperthyroidism?

 If a cat with hyperthyroidism is currently controlled on medication for treatment, then switching to our fresh meals would be suitable!
 Medications can control the disease without the use of a prescription diet.

-If they are currently being fed Hill's Thyroid Care y/d or this has been prescribed by your vet, then a switch to our fresh meals would not be appropriate without chatting to your vet first.
-Thyroid Care y/d is an iodine-restricted diet that is unique among commercial diets and intended only for hyperthyroid cats.
+If your cat is currently being fed a specially formulated diet, then a switch to our fresh meals would not be appropriate without chatting to your vet first.

 How KatKin Can Support Cats with being Treated for Hyperthyroidism